aasisodiya/nodejs/notes/README.md

 **Hoisting** - Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).

-**Function Hoisting** - Function declaration are hoisted, but function initializtions aren't.
+**Function Hoisting** - Function declaration are hoisted, but function initializations aren't.

 ```js
 helloWorld1();  // prints 'Hello World!'